Crops

 Overview

-This project aims to identify researchable opportunities to address technical, nutritional, and social bottlenecks to facilitate wide-row intercropping in the Indo Gangetic Plain, to inform the development of a larger ACIAR-funded project intended to commence in 2023.
+This project aimed to identify opportunities to address technical, nutritional, and social bottlenecks to facilitate wide-row intercropping in the Indo Gangetic Plain, to inform the development of a larger ACIAR-funded project intended to commence in 2023.

 Project outcomes

-• Identifying knowledge gaps in terms of appropriate and feasible mechanisation, agronomic practices, farming system integration, and access to markets, under current and likely future climates.
+• Identified knowledge gaps in appropriate and feasible mechanisation, agronomic practices, farming system integration, and access to markets, under current and likely future climates.

-• Examining the relative performance of three types of intercrop species; leafy vegetables, root vegetables and legumes.
+• Examined the relative performance of 3 types of intercrop species; leafy vegetables, root vegetables and legumes.

-• Assessing changes in key inputs (labor, water, fertilizer, herbicides) under different types of intercrop and relative to sole maize.
+• Assessed changes in key inputs (labour, water, fertilizer, herbicides) under different types of intercrop and relative to sole maize.

-• Summarising current intercropping practices across the Indo Gangetic Plains, including knowledge gaps in agronomic management and the potential benefits and/or limitations of intercropping in this region.
+• Summarised current intercropping practices across the Indo Gangetic Plains, including knowledge gaps in agronomic management and the potential benefits and/or limitations of intercropping in this region.

 Map